ClementNerma/Rave/docs/master.md

 };
 ```

-The only limitation is that the value must be a plain one.
+The only limitation is that the value must be a literal one.

 It's also possible to hold values in an enumeration: